valermor/galen-api-ports/README.md

 _Galen API Ports_ is licensed under the Apache Software License 2.0 provision.

 ##Architecture
-The idea is simple: Galen Java APIs are made available to other languages through an RPC implementation.
+The idea is simple.
+Galen Java APIs are made available to other languages through an RPC implementation.
 The RPC is based on [Apache Thrift](https://thrift.apache.org/).
 A Thrift Java Server calls the Galen Java API, while clients implemented in other languages are free to expose their own API implementation.
 The services Galen APIs provide can be divided into two groups: